Hereditary / Familal Renal Cell Carcinoma

 - Not infiltrative but may surround occasional normal elements

-- Numerous clear to pale cytoplasmic inclusions imparting a bubbly appearance to cytoplasm
+- Numerous clear to pale cytoplasmic inclusions imparting a bubbly, flocculent appearance to cytoplasm

 - Inclusions are actually giant mitochondria